(Already got the role? Looking for tips for getting started as a first-time manager? Jump to Part 2 of this guide.)

 First, they often keep doing their old job, instead of embracing the responsibilities and tasks of being a manager.

-Then, as they struggle, they bring a bad attitude to their team that over time that makes everyone else unhappy, too.
+Then, as they struggle, they bring a bad attitude to their team that over time makes everyone else unhappy, too.
 As things get worse, they then hide from problems that could eventually result in them losing their position (and the money they thought they wanted).

 There's nothing wrong with liking the pay boost.
 However, your main reasoning for wanting to become a manager needs to be something deeper.

 Good reasons to become a manager include the desire for growth, challenge, or the fulfillment you get from the building up and helping others.

 2. You like working with & helping people

 Being a manager is all about working with others and supporting them.
 If you love working with others, you're a natural fit for management.
 If not, it's probably not right for you as you'll run away from the moments you're needed most and your team is trying to reach you.